domvm/domvm/README.md

 You can access any view's parent view via `vm.parent()` and the great granddaddy of any view hierarchy via `vm.root()` shortcut.
 So, logically, to redraw the entire UI tree from any subview, invoke `vm.root().redraw()`.
-For traversing the vtree, there's also `vm.body()` which gets the next level of descendent views (not necessarily direct children).
+For traversing the vtree, there's also `vm.body()` which gets the next level of descendant views (not necessarily direct children).
 `vnode.body` and `vnode.parent` complete the picture.

 ---